-- By correcting horizontal and vertical shifts: Faster method, but only corrects for translation movements. - By matching features: Corrects for rotation and translation.
-Recommended for hand-held shots. - Crop aligned images: Checked by default.
-Removes the unused borders that appear when the images are shifted to correct for misregistration.
-Leave this box unchecked if you need the resulting image to have the same width and height as the source images.
+- By correcting horizontal and vertical shifts: Faster method, but only corrects for translation movements. - By matching features: Corrects for rotation, translation and scaling differences, as well as perspective distortion if included.
+Recommended for hand-held shots. - Include perspective correction: Requests that the alignment by matching features corrects for perspective distortion in addition to correcting for translation, rotation and scaling differences. - Crop aligned images: Checked by default.
+Removes the unused borders that appear when the images are shifted to correct for mis-registration.
+Leave this box unchecked if you need the resulting image to have the same width and height as the source images. - Maximum shift: Sets the maximum mis-registration shift that the alignment attempts to correct for, and is expressed as a percentage of the image dimensions.
+This setting does not need adjusting in most cases.
+A situation when adjusting this setting may be useful is when the camera barely moved between the bracketed shots.
+In this case, setting a maximum shift lower than 12% will restrict the number of alignment corrections searched, thereby reducing the risk of selecting an improper alignment correction.